 - Brian and Roger both celebrated their birthdays during July, just a week apart, while Queen’s album The Game is celebrating its 40th anniversary this year.
 So to mark all of those milestones, Tyler Warren & Neil Fairclough recorded great cover versions of Sail Away Sweet Sister & Rock It (Prime Jive), written by Brian and Roger respectively for The Game.

 - River City star Tom Urie has posted an amazing rendition of Bohemian Rhapsody, stitching together lots of separately recorded clips where he sings all the vocals and electric guitar parts himself, while playing the piano and acoustic guitar wonderfully too.
 It was even shared by Brian May, who was very impressed.

 - The movie Flash Gordon is also celebrating its 40th anniversary, so a special collector’s edition is being released on 10 August.
-I’ve never seen the film, so I need to check it out online before I decide whether to get the set or not really.
-But there’s a huge amount of extra material in there if you are a fan.
+I’ve never seen the film, so I won’t be buying it, but there’s a huge amount of extra material in there if you are a fan.

 Perhaps most importantly though, Queen are preparing to celebrate their 50th anniversary next year, as John Deacon completed the line-up when he joined on 1st March 1971.
 The name Queen had already been established the previous year though, when they had a different bass player, so technically you could argue the 50th has already begun.